 Like so many other movies, The 1982 adaption of the Hunchback is influenced by its times, in this case the infamous early 1980s.
 The costumes themselves are not super 80s looking, I mean when you think about the 80’s these costumes could have been so much more crazy.
 The costumes were design by Phyllis Dalton who designed the costumes for another little known 1980s medieval fantasy movie, I dunno maybe you have heard of it; The Princess Bride.

 The pink is an interesting color choice.
-Pink is a lighter tone for red and red is Esmeralda’s default color.
+Pink is a lighter tone for red and red is Esmeralda’s default color for films.
 But the choice of pink keeps her young and feminine looking and works against her becoming over-sexualized.
 That being said, Esmeralda’s costumes are not anything special, they’re pretty sedate and boring.

 Now the part everyone cares about; Quasimdo’s make-up!
 How does this version measure up to Laughton’s and Chaney’s looks?
 It measures up fairly well.
 Hopkins’s looks like Laughton’s Quasimodo.
 He’s got the protrusion, the one good eye, the ugly teeth and rounded nose.
 It’s a good interpretation of Quasimodo and Laughton’s look.